if-not-nil/if-not-nil.github.io/content/lua-structs/index.md

 is the index table really that necessary? probably not. but the limitations forced me to make it because the order in which you loop over a map is random

-so, putting all the sacrifices together lets me make a nice little oneliner
+so, putting all the sacrifices together lets me make a nice oneliner
 ```lua
 __index = function(tbl, key) return key and tbl[self.index[key]] end
 ```